Please visit the I-205 Managed Lanes Virtual Open House

 Where is the project located and what are its boundaries?

 Answer: The project included both sides of I-205 through San Joaquin County and the City of Tracy from I-5 to the San Joaquin/Alameda County border.
+The project corridor falls within the jurisdictions of Caltrans District 10 in San Joaquin County and District 4 in Alameda County.

 What types of design features are being considered?